ramigiki/passwordfactory/README.md

 * black is used for formating code.

-* setup.py implemented for makind distribution packages.
+* setup.py implemented for distribution packages.

 * test cases implementation.